Halliwell Jones Limited (including its trading division Premium Trade Cars)

 Basis of processing: Where you have consented to the processing.

-Please note that we may process your personal information for more than one lawful basis depending on the specific purpose for which we are using your data.
-Please contact our ICO (as defined below) if you need details about the specific legal basis we are relying on to process your personal information – contact details are below.
+- Please note that we may process your personal data for more than one lawful basis depending on the specific purpose for which we are using your data.
+Please contact our ICO (as defined below) if you need details about the specific legal basis we are relying on to process your personal data – contact details are below.

-We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+- We will only use your personal data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 Please contact us if you would like further details of any additional purposes of processing.
-If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis that allows us to do so.
+If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis that allows us to do so.

-Please note that we may process your personal information without your knowledge or consent where required or permitted by law.
+- Please note that we may process your personal data without your knowledge or consent where required or permitted by law.

-If you provide us with any personal information relating to relatives, partners or other individuals it is your duty to make such persons aware that their personal information may be shared with us and to provide them with appropriate information about how their personal information may be processed by us.
+- If you provide us with any personal data relating to relatives, partners or other individuals it is your duty to make such persons aware that their personal data may be shared with us and to provide them with appropriate information about how their personal data may be processed by us.

 Examples of direct marketing may include: